JPMorgan's Dimon gives gloomy outlook as profit slumps | Business

 "Inflation and Ukraine are powerful forces that threaten the economy," Dimon said on a call with media, underscoring a change in his bullish outlook for the U.S. economy.
 "The Fed needs to try to manage this economy and try to get to a soft landing, if possible."

 Pressed on whether the U.S. could face a recession, Dimon said: "I am not predicting a recession.
 Is it possible?
 Absolutely."
-JPMorgan shares were down 2.3% in early trading.
-Other bank stocks also fell, with Citigroup down 1.1% and Bank of America falling 0.9%.
+JPMorgan shares were down 3.6% in morning trading.
+Other bank stocks also fell.
+Citigroup and Bank of America were both down 1.7%.

 Questioned by analysts about the outlook for the current year, Dimon said there were "storm clouds on the horizon," including the war in Ukraine, which Russia calls a "special military operation."
 "Usually wars don't necessarily affect the global economy in the short run.
 But there are exceptions to that.
 This may very well be one of them," he said.